Include non-lecture learning activities in class to improve student learning and retention in STEM disciplines

 On average, students enrolled in the active learning classes earned a half-letter grade or higher on course exams.
 Moreover, retention improved significantly when classes included at least a few active learning components.
 Average failure rates in the active learning classes were 21.8%, compared to a 33.8% failure rate in traditional lecture classes.
-Thus, instructors who included active learning components in their STEM class meetings increased student learning, with direct benefits for student retention.
-The effect of active learning improves with smaller classes (fewer than 50 students), but Freeman et al. also found a significant benefit in large enrollment STEM classes.
+Thus, instructors who include active learning components in their STEM class meetings can increase student learning, with direct benefits for student retention.
+The effect of active learning improves with smaller classes (fewer than 50 students), but Freeman et al. found a significant benefit even in large enrollment STEM classes.

 These findings do not mean that instructors should or must abandon traditional lectures entirely.
 However, the benefits for student learning are large enough that instructors should find a way to include a few non-lecture learning activities during traditional “lecture” classes.